Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_lecture.md

 TypeError: __init__() takes exactly 2 arguments (1 given)
 ```

-Cool!
-So what's happening here?
-Well, in our `__init__()` method, we have included another parameter in addition to `self`.
-In doing so, when we instantiate our class, the constructor expects an argument (in addition to `self`, which, remember, is automatically passed by default).
+So, what's happening here?
+In our `__init__()` method, we have included another parameter in addition to `self`.
+In doing so, when we instantiate our class, the constructor expects an argument (in addition to `self`, which is automatically passed by default).
 It then takes that expected argument and assigns it to the `name` attribute.
 Then, we access that `name` attribute via dot notation, prefaced with  `self` inside of the class and the variable name of your object outside of the class.

 What happened in that last example, though?
 Here, we tried to instantiate the class without an argument and got an error.
 This is because we didn't pass in an argument for the `name` parameter.
 Methods within classes work exactly like functions (in fact they are functions, we just call them methods since they are inside classes).
 As a result, we have to pass the expected number of arguments in when we call them (with the caveat that `self` is passed by default, and that `__init__()` is called by default when a class is instantiated).

 Let's look at one last example to hammer home the `__init__()` method.
 Remember that it's just like a function (a kind of special function).
 This means that we can pass it multiple arguments, and even give parameters default values.
-Awesome!

 ```python
 In [1]: class OurClass():